vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sos/Get-VCFSupportBundleTask.md

 ```powershell
 ```

-This example shows how to retrieve the support bundle tasks based on the id.
+This example shows how to retrieve the support bundle tasks based on the unique ID.

 ## Parameters